 Business Skills Series | Level 1

-Course Fee: $545 CDN per person + HST (bring your own device) or $595 CDN per person + HST (Avantix Learning provides device)*
+Course Fee: $545 CDN person person (virtual classroom), $595 CDN per person (bring your own device) or $695 CDN per person + HST (Avantix Learning provides device)*

 In today's business world, subject matter experts often transition to become trainers with little or no background in training.
 Our train the trainer course is designed for the novice trainer who needs to develop core competencies to be able to deliver effective instructor-led classroom training sessions for adult learners in a business setting.
 Students will learn about adult learning principles and review various instructional design models.
 The instructor will focus on helping the students develop strategies to deliver engaging and meaningful training sessions.
 Educational technology tools will be explored including social media tools.

 Custom training: This course may be delivered at your site or ours as an instructor-led or virtual classroom solution.
 Contact us at email@example.com for more information including savings for custom group training.

 INCLUDED IN THIS COURSE

 - Sample and exercise files (new samples added frequently)

 - Refreshments (for classes conducted in Avantix Learning classrooms)